City-of-Helsinki/drupal-hdbt/README.md

 - `package.json and package-lock.json` : Defines the node modules and scripts for compiling the theme.
 - `theme-builder/` : The theme builder tools.
 - `theme-builder.mjs` : Configuration file for the theme builder tool that is used to build the theme.
+- `tools/sandbox.sh` : Wrapper that runs the npm scripts inside a disposable Docker container.

+## Sandbox

+The build, lint and test scripts in `package.json` are executed through `tools/sandbox.sh`, which runs the given command inside a disposable Node container.
+The purpose is to make sure that third party code never runs directly on the developer's user account.

 ## Structure for files and folders